sahib/sahib.github.com/content/post/mid.md

 <h2>Donations:</h2>

 If you like my work, you might consider a donation, but nice emails or buying me a beer is okay too.
 If you have questions, just ask me.
-I'm not as shy as I look like. 😊
+I'm not as shy as I look like. <i class="fa fa-smile-o" aria-hidden="true"></i>

 <center>
    <form action="https://www.paypal.com/cgi-bin/webscr" method="post" style="display: inline-block;">